Shop by RoomBathroomBath Filters

 What is KDF?

-KDF stands for Kinetic Degradation Fluxion, and is simply a combination of copper and zinc.
+KDF stands for Kinetic Degradation Fluxion— it is just a combination of copper and zinc.
 It is the gold standard for removing chlorine.

 Do you absorb chlorine through the skin?

-Chlorine can affect your health in two ways: coming into direct contact with your skin, and being inhaled into your lungs as a vapor from shower steam.
+No. However, chlorine can affect your health in two ways: coming into direct contact with your skin, and being inhaled into your lungs as a vapor from hot bath water steam.
 With direct contact, chlorine can cause itchy skin and dry hair.
-Inhaling it is associated with lung and throat irritation, typically at the higher doses found in swimming pools, but sensitive individuals may notice it in a shower, depending on your water supply.
+Inhaling it is associated with lung and throat irritation, typically at the higher doses found in swimming pools, but sensitive individuals may notice it in a bath, depending on your water supply.
 Your skin does not absorb chlorine into the body very well, so this is less concerning.

 Will bath filter removes lead?